For the very latest guidelines please see our covid-19 status page.

-Head Coach Lee Duncan and Coach Darren have a separate risk assessment that allows for safe individual and group coaching – up to 6 including the coach, 15 for children.
+Head Coach Lee Duncan and Coach Darren have a separate risk assessment that allows for safe individual and group coaching – up to 15 for children.

 Supervision and spectating

-- Players please do not congregate on or around the court before or after play.
+- Players/parents please do not congregate on or around the court before or after play.

-- Attendees should limit their interactions with anyone outside the group they are attending the venue with (eg players on another court or in a different coaching group) and they should maintain social distancing from those they do not live with or are in a support bubble with.
+- Attendees should not interact with anyone outside the group they are attending the venue with (eg players on another court or in a different coaching group) and they should maintain social distancing from those they do not live with or are in a support bubble with.